 Unfortunately the days of keeping your money in box under your bed are long gone.
 You will need to open a bank account for your business.
 To open a bank account you will need proof of address (point 3) and proof of identity or proof of your business registration details.
 Remember to take these documents along when opening a bank account.

 You will have to have a registered address for your business.
 Tender Evaluation Committees tend to do site visits and it will be difficult to explain to them that you are doing business from your motorcar.
 The best is to set up a shop to show your intend of doing business.
 You will also need proof of address to open a bank account (see point 2).

-Resources You cannot start a business or respond to a tender if you do not have resources and by resources we mainly mean financial backing or money!
-Any start-up business that does not have sufficient financial resources is set to fail.
-Ensure that you have the necessary resources such financial support, infrastructure and human capacity.
+You cannot start a business or respond to a tender if you do not have recourses and by recourses we mainly mean financial backing or money!
+Any start-up business that does not have sufficient financial recourses is set to fail.
+Ensure that you have the necessary recourses such financial support, infrastructure and human capacity.

 Starting your own business is tough.
 Starting your own business especially to respond to tenders is even tougher.
 If you follow these five basic facts or rules you will have the necessary tools to start with an advantage over your competitors.

-For more on this and other interesting tender news please visit our website at www.how2tender.com.
-You will also find our new revised Tender Manual 2015 there - our Tender Manual 2015 guides you through the whole process of responding to a Tender or a Request for Proposal.
+For more on this and other interesting tender news please visit our website at www.howtotender.co.za.
+You will find our newly revised Tender Manual there – our Tender Manual guides you through the whole process of responding to a Tender or a Request for Proposal.

 To learn more about this and many other tender conditions please attend one of our How-to-Tender workshops.
 For more information on the tender courses please email Estelle at Estelle@howtotender.co.za.